visenze/visearch-sdk-android/README.md

 }
 ```

-Alternatively, you can pass an image url directly to `uploadSearchParams` to start the search. :
+* Alternatively, you can pass an image url directly to `uploadSearchParams` to start the search :
 ```java
 String url = "http://mydomain.com/sample_image.jpg";
 UploadSearchParams uploadSearchParams = new UploadSearchParams(url);
 viSearcher.uploadSearch(uploadSearchParams);
 ```

-####Selection Box
+####4.3.1 Selection Box
 If the object you wish to search for takes up only a small portion of your image, or other irrelevant objects exists in the same image, chances are the search result could become inaccurate.
 Use the Box parameter to refine the search area of the image to improve accuracy.
-Noted that the box coordinated is set with respect to the original size of the image passed:
+The box coordinated is set with respect to the original size of the uploading image:

 ```java
 Image image = new Image(this, uri);